dmcglinn/quant_methods/lessons/rmarkdown_notes.md

 If you attempt to compile a pdf without installing these additional dependencies you will receive fairly informative errors that provide download links and specific instructions for how to get the correct dependency.
-You can avoid installing these additional dependancies for the time being by simply requesting to build an html document rather than a pdf.
-See the section bewlow on Troubleshooting if you have trouble building to a pdf.
+You can avoid installing these additional dependencies for the time being by simply requesting to build an html document rather than a pdf.
+See the section below on Troubleshooting if you have trouble building to a pdf.

 ## How to knit an R markdown document

-When you create an R markdown file in R studio it is prepopulated with a file that looks like this.
+When you create an R markdown file in R studio it is pre-populated with a file that looks like this.

 ![](./figures/Rmd_prepopulated.png)